-The Manager also receives a performance fee from each class of limited partnership units of the Partnership.
-Performance fees accrue monthly and are paid quarterly, as well as on redemption of a limited partnership unit.
-Upon the redemption of units of a particular class, the accrued portion of the Performance Fee allocated to the redeemed units will be payable by the Partnership.
-Performance fees are calculated as a 20.0 percentage of any gain on units over a specific hurdle rate being 9 percent of the class D units, 8 percent of the class E units, and 8 percent of the class F units, plus applicable taxes.
+The Manager also received a performance fee from each class of limited partnership units of the Partnership.
+Performance fees accrued monthly and were paid quarterly, as well as on redemption of a limited partnership unit.
+Upon the redemption of units of a particular class, the accrued portion of the Performance Fee allocated to the redeemed units was payable by the Partnership.

-The gain on units is calculated as the difference between the Net Asset Value prior to the performance fee on each class and limited partner equity in the class.
+The gain on units was calculated as the difference between the Net Asset Value prior to the performance fee on each class and limited partner equity in the class.
 Limited partner equity is calculated by taking the net asset value of the class on the last day a performance fee was paid on that class, plus the value of all contributions made in that class since a performance fee was paid and subtracting the pro rata share of equity on every redemption of units in the class.
 The hurdle amount is calculated on the limited partner equity, on an annualized basis, and subtracted from the gain as defined above.
-A percentage of the positive difference in gain, calculated using the appropriate performance fee hurdle rate shown in the table above is accrued to the Manager, plus applicable taxes.
+A percentage of the positive difference in gain, calculated using the appropriate performance fee hurdle rate shown in the table above is accrued to the Manager.